qstudio/add-user-metadata/readme.txt

 This plugin uses up-to-date WordPress top level functions, sanitizes all input data and is fully internationalized.

-For feature request and bug reports, [please use the WP Support Website](http://www.wp-support.co/view/categories/import-user-meta-data-from-csv).
+For feature request and bug reports, [please use the Q Studio Support Website](https://qstudio.us/topic/add-user-metadata).

 Please do not use the Wordpress.org forum to report bugs, as we no longer monitor or respond to questions there.